Skip to contents

 ...

 subset condition that is compatible with dplyr::filter.
 This can be used to specify inclusion criteria of an arm.
-By default it is not specified, i.e. all data generated by the generator specified in ....
+By default it is not specified, i.e. all data generated by the generator will be used as trial data.
+More than one conditions can be specified in ....

 Method add_endpoints()

-add a list of endpoints to the arm
+add one or multiple endpoints to the arm.

 Usage